 Suppose we have a local disk with folders and files.
 It is displayed without problems in Windows Explorer, and we can view, copy or delete the files if we want.

 As a result of the above actions, or due to other circumstances, this disc was removed.
 In “Disk Management” tool, the earlier space occupied by it was marked as “Unallocated”.

 Now, in “This PC” folder we can not find theese disk.
 Accordingly, we also detect the loss of the files and data stored on it.

 How to recover files and folders from an unallocated space.

-The most effective solution will be to use RS Partition Recovery, as this program successfully recovers lost data in 99% of cases.
+Today, the best on the market is RS Partition Recovery, as this program successfully recovers lost data in 99% of cases.

 Let’s look at the recovery process in more detail:

 Step 1: Launch the RS Partition Recovery.
 You will see the built-in wizard.
 Just click “Next”